dbashford/hapi-route-builder/README.md

 ```

 #### `RouteBuilder.addDefault`
 This static function adds defaults to all RouteBuilder instances.
 This function takes a `RBDefault` object as input.
+If something other than an RBDefault is passed in, an Error will be thrown.

 ```javascript
 RouteBuilder.addDefault(new RBDefault(function(rb){